 - With a longer lease term, overall costs may be reduced due to less frequent renewals or relocation costs.

 - A commercial office lease can also offer flexibility when it comes to subletting or assigning unused space if tenants choose not to utilise it.
-This is beneficial particularly for businesses that may require extra space during peak periods or need more room when expanding operations.
-However, if this is one of the reasons you are opting for a lease it is important that you get legal advice to ensure this is possible under the specific terms of your lease.
+This is beneficial, particularly for businesses that may require extra space during peak periods or need more room when expanding operations.
+However, if this is one of the reasons you are opting for a lease you must get legal advice to ensure this is possible under the specific terms of your lease.

 - Leases provide greater security.
 When signing a lease you create a legal interest in the property so any sale of the property during the agreed term must be subject to the tenant’s lease.